 A survey to collect the user's preferences, which I also did and can be seen later.

-They distinguish the aspects of the textural customization which allowed readers with dyslexia to read more actually and optional suggestions regretting their preferences for the textual custom.
+They distinguish the aspects of the textural customization which allowed readers with dyslexia to read more actually [accurately?]and optional suggestions regretting[?regarding?] their preferences for the textual customization[?].

-They were distinguishing the aspects of text customization which allows readers with dyslexia to read more effectively and optional suggestions regarding their preferences.
+They were distinguishing the aspects of text customization which allows readers with dyslexia to read more effectively and optional suggestions regarding their preferences. [‘optional suggestions’ unclear here]

-There are several things to note about these experiments which include, the color pairs were displayed in a random order but not in a counterbalanced order.
+There are several things to note about these experiments which include, the display of colour pairs in a random order and not in a counter-balanced order.[explain]
 It isn't certain if some of the results are affected by the position of the textual fragments on the screen.

 More highlights include: